eccenca/DataspaceConnector/CONNECTING_TO_A_BROKER.md

    To be able to either connect or trasfer data between an IDS component one may request a trusted key to the IDS Consortium.
    To do so, you may contact

-## Configuring a the IDS Connector with a trusted key
+## Configuring an IDS Connector with a trusted key

 With the trusted key in your hands, its time to set it up into your IDS Connector.
 The IDS Connector comes with a default setup for connecting to the test